-- The non-executive Chairman of the Board receives an annual retainer of \$225,000 in recognition of the strategic role he plays and the time commitment involved.
-The Chairman of the Board has elected not to receive any fees for serving as a member or chair of a board committee. - The Chairman of each committee of the Board other than the Executive Committee receives an additional \$30,000 annual retainer. - Members, other than the chairman of the committee, of each committee of the Board other than the Executive Committee receive an additional \$15,000 annual retainer.
+- The non-executive Chair of the Board receives an annual retainer of \$225,000 in recognition of the strategic role he plays and the time commitment involved.
+The Chair of the Board has elected not to receive any fees for serving as a member or chair of a board committee. - The chair of each committee of the Board other than the Executive Committee receives an additional \$30,000 annual retainer. - Members, other than the chair of the committee, of each committee of the Board other than the Executive Committee receive an additional \$15,000 annual retainer.

-The Company generally will not pay a fee for attendance at Board or committee meetings, although the Chairman of the Board has the discretion to pay attendance fees of \$2,000 for extraordinary or special meetings.
-There no extraordinary meetings of the Board in 2020.
+The Company generally will not pay a fee for attendance at Board or committee meetings, although the Chair of the Board has the discretion to pay attendance fees of \$2,000 for extraordinary or special meetings.
+There were no extraordinary meetings of the Board in 2021.
 We do not pay a fee for being a member, or attending meetings, of the Executive Committee.

-In 2019, our Nominating and Governance Committee engaged FW Cook to conduct a comprehensive review and assessment of our independent director compensation program.
+In 2021, our Nominating and Governance Committee engaged FW Cook to conduct a comprehensive review and assessment of our independent director compensation program.
 FW Cook reviews this program periodically.
-FW Cook evaluated our director compensation by comparing it against the compensation awarded to directors of companies in our executive compensation comparison group as constituted at the time, and which we refer to as the prior executive compensation comparison group.
-FW Cook also looked at a broader market segment using data from FW Cook's report for compensation packages for public company independent directors for

-2018, the most recent year for which such information was available.
-FW Cook found that the structure of our director compensation program was generally consistent with peer executive compensation comparison group policy and best practice design as recognized by the proxy advisory firms and investors, noting:
+FW Cook evaluated our director compensation by comparing it against the compensation awarded to directors of companies in our executive compensation comparison group as constituted by FW Cook in 2020, and which we refer to as the 2020 executive compensation comparison group.
+FW Cook also looked at a broader market segment using data from FW Cook's 2020 Director Compensation Report, the most recent year for which such information was available.
+FW Cook found that the structure of our director compensation program was generally consistent with peer 2020 executive compensation comparison group policy and best practice design as recognized by the proxy advisory firms and investors, noting:

-- the absence of meeting fees to simplify program administration and avoid the implication that there is additional pay for meeting attendance, which is an expected part of Board service - · the use of committee member retainers to differentiate compensation among directors based on workload - · the vesting of annual restricted stock awards over a one-year period, which protects against the possibility of director entrenchment - the payment of additional retainers to the board and committee leadership to recognize the additional responsibilities and time commitment associated with these roles - our limited benefits (we provide a Company match of up to \$15,000 per director for contributions to charitable organizations of the director's choice) - · a meaningful and robust stock ownership guideline
+- the absence of meeting fees to simplify program administration and avoid the implication that there is additional pay for meeting attendance, which is an expected part of Board service - · the use of committee member retainers to differentiate compensation among directors based on workload - the vesting of annual restricted stock awards over a one-year period, which protects against the possibility of director entrenchment - the payment of additional retainers to the board and committee leadership to recognize the additional responsibilities and time commitment associated with these roles - our limited benefits (we provide a Company match of up to \$15,000 per director for contributions to charitable organizations of the director's choice) - · a meaningful and robust stock ownership guideline

-No changes were made to our independent director compensation program in 2020 or 2019, although in 2019 the director share ownership guideline was simplified pursuant to a recommendation from FW Cook, to remove the 25,000 common share floor.
+No changes were made to our independent director compensation program in 2021, 2020 or 2019.

-FW Cook found in 2019 that the aggregate cost of our independent director compensation program approximates the 75th percentile of our prior executive compensation comparison group.
-FW Cook also found that, before considering the instances where our directors have chosen to receive a portion of their cash compensation in our common shares, our total per director compensation has a somewhat heavier weighting on cash compensation than that of our prior executive compensation comparison group.
+FW Cook found in 2021 that the aggregate cost of our independent director compensation program approximates the 75th percentile of our 2020 executive compensation comparison group.
+FW Cook also found that, before considering the instances where our directors have chosen to receive a portion of their cash compensation in our common shares, our total per director compensation has a somewhat heavier weighting on cash compensation than that of our 2020 executive compensation comparison group.